OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview
 The goal of device binding is to impede an attacker when he tries to copy an app and its state from device A to device B and continue the execution of the app on device B. When device A has been deemend trusted, it might have more privileges than device B, which should not change when an app is copied from device A to device B.
 In the past, Android developers often relied on the Secure ANDROID_ID (SSAID) and MAC addresses.
 However, the behavior of the SSAID has changed since Android O and the behavior of MAC addresses have changed in Android N. [https://android-developers.googleblog.com/2017/04/changes-to-device-identifiers-in.html].
 Google has set a new set of recommendations in their SDK documentation[https://developer.android.com/training/articles/user-data-ids.html] regarding identifiers as well.

+#### Static Analysis
+When the source-code is available, then there are a few codes you can look for, such as:
+- The presence of unique identifiers that no longer work in the future (TODO: ADD LIST HERE)
+- The presence of using the ANDROID_ID only as an identifier.
+(TODO: ADD DETAILS!)
+- The absence of both InstanceID, the `Build.SERIAL` and the IMEI (TODO: FIX THIS!)

+Furthermore, to reassure that the identifiers can be used, the AndroidManifest.xml needs to be checked in case of using the ANDROID_ID, the IMEI and the Build.Serial.
+It should contain the following permission: `<uses-permission android:name="android.permission.READ_PHONE_STATE"/>`.

+#### Dynamic Analysis
+There are a few ways to test the application binding:
+##### Dynamic Analysis using an Emulator
+1. Run the application on an Emulator
+2. Make sure you can raise the trust in the instance of the application (e.g. authenticate)
+3. Retrieve the data from the Emulator (TODO: DESCRIBE HERE!)
+4. Install the application on another Emulator
+5. Overwrite the data from step 3 in the data folder of the application.
+TODO: DESCRIBE HERE!
+6. Can you continue in an authenticated state?
+If so, then binding might not be working properly.

+##### Dynamic Analysis using two different rooted devices.
+1. Run the applciation on your rooted device
+2. Make sure you can raise the trust in the instance of the application (e.g. authenticate)
+3. Retrieve the data from the first rooted device (TODO: DESCRIBE HERE!)
+4. Install the application on the second rooted device
+5. Overwrite the data from step 3 in the data folder of the application.
+TODO: DESCRIBE HERE!
+6. Can you continue in an authenticated state?
+If so, then binding might not be working properly.

+#### Remediation
-Because of this new behavior, a developer should no longer relie on the SSAID alone as the single identifier of the device as it is not always stable.
-For instance: The SSAID might change upon a factory reset and when the app is reinstalled after the upgrade to Android O.
+In the past, Android developers often relied on the Secure ANDROID_ID (SSAID) and MAC addresses.
+However, the behavior of the SSAID has changed since Android O and the behavior of MAC addresses have changed in Android N. [https://android-developers.googleblog.com/2017/04/changes-to-device-identifiers-in.html].
+Google has set a new set of recommendations in their SDK documentation[https://developer.android.com/training/articles/user-data-ids.html] regarding identifiers as well.
+Because of this new behavior, we recommend developers to no relie on the SSAID alone, as the identifier has become less stable.
+For instance: The SSAID might change upon a factory reset or when the app is reinstalled after the upgrade to Android O. Please note that there are amounts of devices which have the same ANDROID_ID and/or have an ANDROID_ID that can be overriden.
-Futhermore, apps targetting Android O will get "UNKNOWN" when they request the Build.Serial.
+Next, the Build.Serial was often used.
+Now, apps targetting Android O will get "UNKNOWN" when they request the Build.Serial.
-There are 3 methods which allow for easy device binding:
+Before we describe the usubale identifiers, let's quickly discuss how they can be used for binding.
+There are 3 methods which allow for device binding:
 - augment the credentias used for authentication with device identifiers.
 This can only make sense if the application needs to re-authenticate itself and/or the user frequently.
 - obfuscate the data stored on the device using device-identifiers as keys for encryption methods.
 This can help in binding to a device when a lot of offline work is done by the app or when access to APIs depends on access-tokens stored by the application.
 - Use a token based device authentication (InstanceID) to reassure that the same instance of the app is used.